 Do not make false or doubtful promises to candidates, especially regarding the career prospects, the job profile, and salary structure.
 Make sure to foster transparency throughout the process without rushing unnecessarily.

 6. Embrace a Digitally Enabled working environment

 Foster a culture that enables technology, to drive your business forward.
-This includes in a digital recruitment process.
-This may be a competitive advantage for your business as it can possibly help you attract talent to your business that are seeking to be employed in a digitally enabled working environment.
+This includes a digital recruitment process.
+This may be a competitive advantage for your business as it can possibly help you attract talent to your business that is seeking to be employed in a digitally enabled working environment.